The Lord of the Rings: The Rings of Power season 1: Critical response

-Several reviewers saw the season as a starting point to improve on in future seasons, but James Whitbrook at Gizmodo was less forgiving of this viewpoint, feeling the series should have told its most interesting stories from the beginning.
-There were also mixed thoughts on the season's relationship to Tolkien's writings and Peter Jackson's The Lord of the Rings films (2001–2003).
+Several reviewers saw the season as a starting point to improve on in future seasons, but James Whitbrook at Gizmodo said the series should have told its most interesting stories from the beginning.
+There were also mixed thoughts on its relationship to Tolkien's writings and Jackson's films.
 Sepinwall felt the series had struggled to balance the needs of Tolkien fans and more casual viewers, with the latter having a long wait until the key action sequences in the sixth episode.
 Ben Sledge at The Gamer was critical of the number of references made to Jackson's films and felt they undermined the series' own identity.
-Several critics felt the season was true to the themes and tone of Tolkien's works, but changes from his established lore were criticized by reviewers who were also Tolkien fans.
-Responding to criticisms that the series was only "vaguely connected" to Tolkien and was just being made to capitalize on the brand, the showrunners said it was "deeply, deeply connected" and they would not have "given four years of our lives, 24/7" if they did not think it was a story worth telling.
+Several critics found the season to be true to the themes and tone of Tolkien's works, but changes from his established lore were still criticized.
+Jeff LaSala at Reactor believed the showrunners knew the lore but felt they did not truly understand Tolkien and were stretching the source material rather than pulling directly from it.
+Responding to criticisms that the series is only "vaguely connected" to Tolkien and was just made to capitalize on the brand, the showrunners said it was "deeply, deeply connected" and they would not have "given four years of our lives, 24/7" if they did not think it was a story worth telling.